-To fix a scratch in your engineered hardwood floor, you’ll need floor repair wax.
+To fix scratches on engineered hardwood, you’ll need floor repair wax.
 Almost all hardware stores and home improvement stores have this material in stock.
 Make sure you get a type of wax with the correct color for your floor.
-Some waxes come in a stick shaped similar to a crayon or marker.
+Some waxes come in a stick-shaped similar to a crayon or marker.
 Other waxes are sold as blocks.

 Larger floor repair kits can be somewhat pricey at around $60 or more.
 However, you may find that these kits include many of the other supplies and tools you need to complete the job.
 In addition, you can continue to use the kit in the years to come since you’ll find plenty of wax for future uses in the kit.
 Many wax repair kits come with multiple shades of color so that you have the option to blend colors to get an exact match with your floors.

 Besides your repair kit, you’ll need the following tools and supplies: